-Foods Analysis
+Food Analysis

 The food industry has significant influence on biological diversity and our greatest asset – our health.
 That is why we see it as our main responsibility to ensure quality in this area to the highest possible degree.
-Our foods analysis is our contribution to general welfare and the safety of our clients.
-Foods are analysed with highly specialised equipment and procedures at our laboratory.
+Our food analysis is our contribution to general welfare and the safety of our clients.
+Food are analysed with highly specialised equipment and procedures at our laboratory.
 Our conscientious and highly competent staff and state of the art machines make efficient and high quality work possible.

 TESTING FOR MARKETABILITY